Vice President, Academic Affairs, Gwinnett Technical College

 Prior to joining Gwinnett Tech, McDaniel worked for the Technical College System of Georgia as a Senior Accountant.
 McDaniel has over nine years of experience in higher education accounting and leadership at Georgia technical colleges in north east Georgia.
 A native of the Mississippi Delta, McDaniel earned BBA in accounting and a Master of Professional Accountancy from The University of Southern Mississippi.

-Executive Director, College Communications, Gwinnett Technical College
+Vice President, Communications, Gwinnett Technical College

-Chuck McKinnon leads College Communications and is responsible for the planning, development and implementation of Gwinnett Tech’s marketing and branding strategies, communications, and public relations activities.
+Chuck McKinnon leads Communications and is responsible for the planning, development and implementation of Gwinnett Tech’s marketing and branding strategies, communications, and public relations activities.
 McKinnon brings more than 15 years of leadership and marketing experience in corporate marketing departments, where he led the development of innovative and targeted messaging campaigns.

 McKinnon joined Gwinnett Tech with digital and traditional marketing, media, advertising, mobile application and website management experience at several leading media and publishing companies.
 Prior to joining Gwinnett Tech, McKinnon was Audience Development Director at the Elkhart Truth newspaper near South Bend, IN, where he created and executed multi-platform, integrated marketing campaigns and directed development of interactive, direct mail, online and sales promotion strategies.

 McKinnon holds a bachelor’s degree in Business Management from Carlow University in his hometown of Pittsburgh, PA.